STAR Tutorial

 file or performing g++

-command within complex C++
+command with additional libs within complex C++

 projects (whic STAR is).
 The cons